cirosantilli/china-dictatorship/FAQ.md

 We have to fight for justice for our fellows, or else when injustice happens to us, no one will fight for use either.

+Every form of protest incurs some damage.
+E.g., if we manifest on the street, it generates a traffic jam.

+I don't like it, but I think it is worth it.

 ## What you are doing will never have any effect

 That is true with high probability, just like any other individual which tries to influence 1B people.